 - A minimum duration during which the degree candidate must be enrolled full-time at the degree-granting institution

 After reaching candidacy, students must register for Dissertation for a minimum of two consecutive semesters in order to fulfill their formal residency requirement.
 Continuation status enrollment is for students who are postcandidacy, have completed all coursework and their residency requirement, and are actively engaged in completing a dissertation.

 Responsible Conduct of Research

 The program committee in charge of the degree program specifies the doctoral course requirements.

-In departments that require qualifying examinations, students must be notified in writing of the nature and regulations governing these examinations and of how their performance on the examinations will affect their normal progress toward the degree.
-The graduate office shall be made aware of the department regulations concerning such examinations.
+In programs that require qualifying examinations, students must be notified in writing of the nature and regulations governing these examinations and of how their performance on the examinations will affect their normal progress toward the degree.
+The graduate office shall be made aware of the program regulations concerning such examinations.